 Green Minerals' policy commitments for responsible business stipulate respecting human rights and advocate the belief that all human beings must be treated with dignity, equity, and empathy.
-The Human Rights policy and the Code of Conduct are available to all our employees and stakeholders on our website www.greenminerals.no Employees are required to read and sign all the policies and procedures.
-The company is also creating procedures to ensure that all our value chain confirms their commitment to act in accordance with the law and respects authoritative intergovernmental instruments mentioned in this report.
+Human Rights policy and the Code of Conduct are available to all our employees and stakeholders on our website www.greenminerals.no.
+Employees are required to read and sign all the policies and procedures.
+The company is also developing procedures to ensure that all parties across our value chain demonstrate their commitment to complying with applicable laws and respecting the authoritative intergovernmental instruments referred to in this report.